vault27/Foundation/campus.md

 ## STP + HSRP

-- Every access switch is connected to 2 Core cwitches
+- Every access switch is connected to 2 Core switches with LAG
-- 2 Core switches are connected between each other with LAG
+- 2 Core switches are connected between each other with LAG - Layer 2 link - if there is no such link, then if link between access switch and core-1 is broken, client will not be able to reach core-1 where virtual IP is located.
+Client will loose all connections to external networks.
+And if this links exists, client will be able to reach Core-1 via Core-2.
+Only Core-1 replies to arp for virtual HSRP IP until core-1 is alive
-- HSRP is configured on both Core switches
+- HSRP is configured on both Core switches for all Vlan interfaces
-- Primary Core switch is root
+- Primary Core switch is root, so link from access switch to Core switch 2 is blocked
 - STP saves from failure of any link between Access switches and Core Switches, and between 2 Core switches
 - HSRP saves from failure of Core Switch on layer 3
+- Core switches are independently connected with routing protocols to WAN routers.....

 ## Access layer